wmedrano/wmedrano.dev/content/literate-programs/emacs-config.md

 ;; Jumps to definition.
 If Eglot is active, then the language server is used ;; to find the definition.
-(w/define-motion-key (kbd "gd") #'evil-goto-definition) ;; Similar to VIM search but shows a preview in the minibuffer of several ;; matches.
+(w/define-motion-key (kbd "gd") #'evil-goto-definition) ;; Fuzzy search through all open buffers.
-(w/define-motion-key (kbd "/") #'swiper-isearch)
-;; Similar to swiper-isearch but searches all open buffers.
 (w/define-motion-key (kbd "g/") #'swiper-swiper)
 ;; Paste contents into the current cursor.
 This is used to keep consistency of ;; the paste command in terminal and GUI modes.
 Most terminal emulators paste